SoftwareHeritage/swh-docs/docs/devel/contributing/git-style-guide.rst

 They are crucial to those who will review your changes and important to anyone else who will interact with the codebase at a later time.
 This includes your future self!

-Make sure to follow the recommandations from `How to write a Git commit message <http://chris.beams.io/posts/git-commit/>`_
+Make sure to follow the recommendations from `How to write a Git commit message <http://chris.beams.io/posts/git-commit/>`_

 Closing or referencing issues